 Ticks have four distinct life stages:

 Females deposit from 3,000 to 6,000 eggs on the ground.
-Adult ticks seek host animals, and after engorgement on blood, mate.
+Adult ticks seek host animals to feed on, and after engorgement on blood, they quickly mate.

 Male hard ticks usually die after mating with one or more females, although some may live for several months.
 Females die soon after laying their eggs in protected habitats on the ground.
 The life cycle requires from as little as 2 months to more than 2 years, depending on the species.

 After the egg hatches, the tiny larva (sometimes called a seed tick) feeds on an appropriate host.
-The larva then develops (molts) into the larger nymph.
+The larva then develops (by shedding its skin, or “molting”) into the larger nymph.
 The nymph feeds on a host and then molts into an even larger adult.
 Male and female adults feed and mate on the host; the female falls to the ground to lay her eggs, continuing the life cycle.

 How did my cat get ticks?

 Ticks wait for host animals on the tips of grasses and shrubs.
-When the plant is brushed by a moving animal or person, they quickly let go of the vegetation and climb onto the host.
-This is a process known as questing.
+When a moving animal or person brushes the plant, the tick quickly lets go of the vegetation and climbs onto the host.
+This process is known as questing.
 Ticks can only crawl; they cannot fly or jump.
 Some species of ticks will crawl several feet toward a host.
-Some tick species can be active on winter days when the ground temperatures are about 32°F (0°C).
+Some tick species can be active on winter days if the ground temperatures are above 32°F (0°C).